JasonPellerin/ESP8266_IoT_TripWire/README.md

 # ESP8266_IoT_TripWire
-Using the ESP-01 to send a call or text when sensor state is changed
+Sketch for the ESP8266 to send a call or text when sensor changes the State